Census Dots

 Native American/Other

-Of the 1,293 places in New York, Bay Shore is the 48th most populous.
+Bay Shore is ranked the 42nd most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bay Shore was ranked the 48th most populous place in the 2020 Census.

 Bay Shore's White Population